animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 Best case scenario under all of those circumstances, the fully-owned car gets repossessed.
 As a result of car *insurance*.
 I hope that's clear. </br> &nbsp; $\square$

-> There is one way out of this trap and that's if people volunteered to hold onto the car, but the archetype of the Alderman only adheres to policy.
+> There is one way out of this trap and that's if people volunteered to hold onto the car.
+But the archetype of the Alderman only adheres to policy.

 ### These were the notes I took around this: